 [ P/B Ratio = Stock’s Current Price / Book Value Per Share ]

 For instance, if a stock’s price is $50 and the book value per share is $40, the P/B ratio is 1.25.
-While low P/B ratios can signal value, ensure you’re not investing in a company with declining growth or financial issues.

 Fact: